 There is an entrance fee – about 7,5€ – (but free parking), and it is open daily.
 Find more information here.

 Head to Grindelwald Glacier Canyon

-The Grindelwald Glacier Canyon is in the region of Jungfrau – add it to your list and walk towards the glacier while getting information about the canyon along the way.
+The Grindelwald Glacier Canyon is in the region of Jungfrau – walk towards the glacier while getting information about the canyon along the way.

-Iseltwald is a beautiful little villages on the shores of Lake Brienz.
+Iseltwald is a beautiful little village on the shores of Lake Brienz.
 It has many traditional Swiss wooden houses with charming decorations and makes a great walk from Giessbach Waterfalls or even Interlaken.

 You can get here by car, boat, or walk from Interlaken or Giessbach waterfalls.

-It is – however – one of the busiest places in region so be prepared for many people-
+However, it is one of the busiest places in the region, so be prepared for many people.

-Luckily I did not take my DSL with me (I went after some very heavy rain) but if you have a GoPro or waterproof camera you are good to go and might be able to take good pictures.
+Luckily I did not take my DSL with me (I went after some hefty rain), but if you have a GoPro or waterproof camera, you are good to go and might take good pictures.

-How to get there: I got there by car, but, luckily Switzerland has an amazing public transportation system (station is Stechelberg), so you can get there by bus or have an easy walk from Lauterbrunnen to the Trümmelbachfälle (about 45 minutes one way)
+How to get there: I got there by car, but, luckily Switzerland has an amazing public transportation system (the station is Stechelberg), so you can get there by bus or have an easy walk from Lauterbrunnen to the Trümmelbachfälle (about 45 minutes one way)